mattischrome/console-blog/content/posts/on-conviction-and-belief/index.md

 - South America
 - Fourteen
 title: On convictions, whereas to the strength of and belief in same
-heroImage: ../../assets/images/defaultHero.jpg
-description: Overlong reflection upon the past is one sure way to make yourself unhappy so I try to avoid it.
 ---
 Overlong reflection upon the past is one sure way to make yourself unhappy so I try to avoid it.
 Nevertheless it becomes unavoidable at this time of year, especially if, like me, you are somewhat prone to reflection.